minecraftforum/rules-archive/rules/global/rules.markdown

     inappropriate nature is strictly not allowed.
 Please consider the types of content posted to a family friendly forum.

+* __Misuse alt accounts__

+    Using a secondary account to evade bans/suspensions, misrepresent a topic, self-rep or encourage misinformation is not allowed on the forums.

 ### Illegal Activity

 * __Piracy__